bochens/MPyLab/README.md

 This project is currently under development by Bo Chen at Dr. Sarah Brooks Lab, Atmospheric Sciences Department, Texas A&M University.

 ## Development Plan:
-Note: the code is still in development and not well tested.
+Note: the code is still in development and not fully tested.

 - pympl.py: Reading, Processing, and Interpolating .mpl data (**In development**)
   - [x] Reading .MPL binary data files.